xinity/dcos-docs-site/pages/services/percona-server-mongodb/0.4.2-3.6.10/connecting-clients/index.md

     }
 ```

-2. Connect to MongoDB using the [mongo shell](https://docs.mongodb.com/manual/mongo/) tool, using the `dns` hostname+port list from Step 1.
+2. Connect to {{ model.dbName  }} using the [mongo shell](https://docs.mongodb.com/manual/mongo/) tool, using the `dns` hostname+port list from Step 1.
 Note that a username and password is provided in the connect string, as well as the replica set name:

 ```
 $ mongo mongodb://clusteradmin:clusteradminpassword@mongo-rs-0-mongod.{{ model.serviceName }}.autoip.dcos.thisdcos.directory,